-Water-cooled systems require a radiator cooling system which circulates water, the ambient air and shielding gas to dissipate heat from the torch or gun.
-However, water-cooled torch and gun cables are lighter and more flexible because the cable contains less copper compared to air-cooled systems.
+The alternative to an air-cooled system is a water-cooled system.
+Water-cooled TIG torches or MIG guns require a radiator cooling system which circulates water through the head of the torch or gun and back over the power cable to dissipate heat from the torch or gun.
+However, water-cooled torch and gun cables are lighter and more flexible because the cable requires less copper compared to air-cooled systems.

 Cost is a major factor you should consider when deciding to purchase an air- or water-cooled TIG or MIG torch.
 Water-cooled torches and guns require a higher initial investment because you need a separate radiator cooling system in addition to the power source.
 Water-cooled TIG torches and MIG guns also require higher operating and maintenance costs.
 You must use specially treated coolant solution in the radiator cooling system rather than tap water, which could cause algae growth or scale (mineral buildup) on the internal torch surfaces and cable assembly.
-In addition, water leaks from hoses and the torch neck or heads may occur, which require immediate repair in order to prevent weld discontinuities.
+In addition, water leaks from hoses and the torch neck or heads may occur, which require immediate repair in order to prevent weld defects.

 On the other hand, water-cooled MIG guns and TIG torches are better suited to use in the shop.
 Water-cooled guns and torches are available in higher and lower amp options but require a separate cooling system.
 The water-cooling system and the extra hoses make these torches and guns less portable.

 If the application you are working on calls for amperages higher than what the gun or torch is rated, it is recommended to purchase a higher amperage gun or torch that can operate at a higher duty cycle.
-Both air- and water-cooled MIG guns are available up to 600-amps.
-On high amperage MIG applications (450- through 600-amps), the decision to use a water- or air-cooled gun depends on operator preference and cost.
-For TIG applications, use a water-cooled torch for jobs that are 300-amps or greater in the shop.
+Both air- and water-cooled MIG guns are available up to 600 amps.
+On high amperage MIG applications (450 through 600 amps), the decision to use a water- or air-cooled gun depends on operator preference and cost.
+For TIG applications, use a water-cooled torch for jobs that are 300 amps or greater in the shop.
 However, for field applications, some manufacturers also offer 300-amp air-cooled TIG torches.